virtual-labs/exp-critical-micelle-concentration-iiith/experiment/aim.md

 Figure 1.
 Graphical illustration shows the changes in some (given below) properties of the surfactant, SDS, solution as the function of SDS concentration.
 Properties: κ: conductivity, π: osmotic pressure, τ: turbidity, γ: surface tension, and λ: equivalent conductivity of SDS solution.
 Broken vertical line indicates the CMC value.

-To determine the critical micelle concentration (CMC) of an ionic surfactant, sodium dodecylsulphate (SDS).